datenstruktur/Paperdb/README.md

 ## Read performance
 Todo
 # ToDo
-- Using multi thread to speed up filter units loading in multi queue, see [about implement multi threads](https://github.com/WangTingZheng/Paperdb/discussions/14).
+- Using multi thread to speed up filter units loading in multi queue, see [about implementing multi threads](https://github.com/WangTingZheng/Paperdb/discussions/14).
 - Using shared hash in this paper[3] to reduce multi bloom filter look up overhead.
-- Hotness inheritance after compaction in ATC version of paper[4], see [about implement hotness inheritance](https://github.com/WangTingZheng/Paperdb/discussions/13) in discussions.
+- Hotness inheritance after compaction in ATC version of paper[4], see [about implementing hotness inheritance](https://github.com/WangTingZheng/Paperdb/discussions/13) in discussions.
 - Using perf tool to find code can be optimized.
-- Reimplement ElasticBF to get rid of the unit test, sanitizers and benchmark, see [about reimplement](https://github.com/WangTingZheng/Paperdb/discussions/15)
+- Reimplement ElasticBF to get rid of the unit test, sanitizers and benchmark, see [about reimplementing](https://github.com/WangTingZheng/Paperdb/discussions/15)
 - Support YCSB, should pay attention to [FalsePositiveRate function](https://github.com/WangTingZheng/Paperdb/blob/242b1b92cf97453d7750ea6f630cb490bb14feb7/db/c.cc#L140) in db/c.cc

 # Related PR to LevelDB